cloudspeech/houdini-talk/short-essay.md

 A new twist of Houdini's trick, the self-vanishing web component!

-At the end, trans-dash-late _replaces_ itself _with_ the text, the web component is gone.
+At the end, trans-dash-late _replaces_ itself _with_ the text,

+Unlike Houdini, I tell you the trick:

-Now text is also a DOM node, so the trick is to keep a global reference to that node before you vanish.
+Text is also a DOM node, so we can store a global reference to it before we remove the web component.

-Then, when the page language changes, we just update all the nodes, and bingo &mdash; no page reloads!
+Then, when the page language changes, we just update all the stored nodes, and bingo &mdash; no page reloads!

 The take-home message is this: